What Moms Need Most. Part VI: Moms Need a Healthy Marriage

 -

 - Always remember that marriage came first.
-No matter how much you might like those kids of yours, it was God’s design that we become “one flesh” with our spouse.
+No matter how much you might like your kids, it was God’s design that we become “one flesh” with our spouse.
 Kids should come behind your marriage on your priority list.
 (TRUST ME: We all get tripped up on this one at some point.
 But keeping it in mind as a goal is very helpful!)

 - Never expect your marriage to work on cruise control.
-Every relationship — including and especially marriage, requires upkeep, attention, and course correction.
+Every relationship — including and especially marriage– requires upkeep, attention, and course correction.
 It is so wise (crucial, in my opinion!) to read books and articles about marriage (I’ll list some that I’ve written below.)
 To get to marriage conferences when you can.
-To take time to think and plan and be intentional about the ways you might work on your marriage.
+To take time to think, plan, and be intentional about the ways you might work on your marriage.
 Upkeep is everything.

 - Don’t wait for your spouse to initiate…well, anything.
-When times are hard we often long to see our husband working on things, and while it’s really nice if they do, it doesn’t always happen.
+When times are hard, we often long to see our husbands working on things, and while it’s really nice if they do, it doesn’t always happen.
 While we wait for them, we are likely to grow bitter and frustrated.
-Walls come up then and most of the time things do not get better.
+Walls come up then, and most of the time, things do not get better.
 I once heard a marriage expert respond to the question of “Who should make the first move to apologize/reconcile, etc?”
 The answer was: “Whoever is most mature in that moment.”
 I loved that.
 (We all want to think we are the most mature, right?)
-I’ve found through experience that my husband is sometimes not even tuned into how mad or frustrated I am.
+I’ve found through experience that my husband isn’t always even tuned in to how mad or frustrated I am.
 When I make the first move to work through a conflict or problem, he is almost always more than happy to meet me in the middle.
 So, drop your pride and move in closer…You won’t regret it!

 - Seek help when you need it.
-Most of the strong marriages I know (mine included!) have gone through seasons of needing outside help.
+Most of the strong marriages I know (mine included!) have gone through seasons when they needed outside help.
 Whether you know a seasoned couple you might meet with to talk about challenges in your marriage (I highly recommend this, BTW!) or you find a good counselor, I think a third party can be incredibly helpful.
 Don’t put this one off.

 - Stoke the romance.
 (See #3, above.)
 Marriages go through seasons, and sometimes one spouse or the other will be more on the romance game.
 Get creative.
 Have fun.
 Just keep the flames burning.

 - Do not look to your husband to be what they cannot be.
 Our spouses are super important people, but they are not God.
 Or mind readers.
 Or a best girlfriend.
 They are husbands.
 I have personally learned that ONLY GOD can meet my deepest needs and fill me up.
-My marriage is the very healthiest when I look to God to satisfy me, then out of that, look to serve my husband.
-Sure, I ask for things from my husband, too (it’s a balance thing!) but not for the stuff that only God can do.
+My marriage is at its healthiest when I look to God to satisfy me, and then, out of that, look to serve my husband.
+Sure, I ask my husband for things, too (it’s a balance thing!), but not for the stuff only God can do.
 Much of the time when we seem to be at odds with one another, I realize this is the problem.

 - PRAY for your spouse.
 Every day.
-God has placed you in a special role in your husband’s life and your prayers are powerful.
+God has placed you in a special role in your husband’s life, and your prayers are powerful.
 Pray for the hard stuff, yes.
 But also pray in thanks for all of the good.
 (You know you can think of some!)
 Pray for your husband’s health, safety, direction, wisdom, work, and other relationships.
-Pray as often as you can. **This book is a great way to start praying Scripture- based prayers for your husband: The Power of a Praying® Wife Book of Prayers
+Pray as often as you can.

 If you are struggling in your marriage right now, I am so sorry.
-I am praying for you even as I type and I hope so much that you might find it in you to recommit to the work it takes to begin to establish and maintain a healthy marriage.
-Of course if there is abuse or unfaithfulness in your marriage, I am not telling you to stay.
-These things ought to be taken seriously and I would urge anyone facing these things to find a safe place to go while you get the help you need.
+I am praying for you even as I type, and I hope so much that you might find it in you to recommit to the work it takes to begin establishing and maintaining a healthy marriage.

-Sending love and prayers for this challenging season, and for all of you to THRIVE in all areas of motherhood, even now.
+Sending love and prayers for you to THRIVE in all areas of motherhood.
 I love to hear from you in comments, so please share from your experience, leave a question, or encourage others in the comment area below!!
 Thank you!

 Thank you for taking time to read this post.
 If you enjoyed it, would you consider sharing it with your friends using the social media buttons below?
 Thank you!